sdziallas/comp55/docs/labs/13-Refact.md

 # Refactoring Lab

-By this point you should have a feeling that there many different ways for someone to write code, and one thing that we would like to do in this class (and for you do in the future) is to make sure you write your code in a way that can make it easy to change and be flexible.
+By this point, you should have a feeling that there are many different ways for someone to write code, and one thing that we would like to do in this class (and for you to do in the future) is to make sure you write your code in a way that can make it easy to change and be flexible.
 **Software changes**.
 Most of the time we are worried about correctness or speed,